asyncapi/website/pages/blog/2021-summary.md

 ## npm

-The majority of our tools are written in JavaScript/TypeScript, and we host them on Node Package Manager(npm)
+The majority of our tools are written in JavaScript/TypeScript, and we host them on Node Package Manager (npm).

 ### Top packages